zsolthegedus87/multi-form-firebase/README.md

 # Multi-Step Form Firebase + Vue App

-Store and query multipage form data with Firebase + Vuex + Bulma CSS with some accessibility Auth with Firebase
+Store and query multipage form data with Firebase + Vue Router + Bulma CSS with some accessibility Auth with Firebase

 ## Project setup